domhabersack/domhabersack.com/_posts/2019-11-19-writing-utility-first-css-with-sass.md

 categories: ["CSS", "Sass"]
 date: 2019-11-19 9:07
 excerpt: We can use maps and loops in Sass to auto-generate many classes used in utility-first CSS.
-hero_alt: Three potted plants vertically aligned in a row.
+heroAlt: Three potted plants vertically aligned in a row.
 They look almost identical and only differ in their color.
-hero_caption: These look almost identical.
+heroCaption: These look almost identical.
 It’ll make sense in a bit.
 ---
 Utility-first CSS uses many small utility classes that each have a very specific job.
 You can tell what they do by their descriptive names. `.color-red` colors text red, `.font-size-l` gives it a large font-size, and `.margin-s` gives it a small margin.
 [Tailwind CSS](https://tailwindcss.com) is a utility-first framework that is growing in popularity.
 If you want to build your own Tailwind, you’ll need to write a lot of small rules.
 We can use Sass to reduce the manual work required for this by a lot.